davoodmood/react-bingo/README.md

 1. The game can be extended with `socket.io` node server to add multiplayer experience.
 2. Random number draw can be implemented.
-3. A tabulation method can be implemented to evade posibble cell/card number duplication.

 ## Known Issues